NathanMalta/UWB-Occupancy/README.md

 Adafruit LIS2MDL - Control of the LIS2MDL Magnetometer
 Adafruit GPS Library - Control of the PA1616D GPS Module Adafruit NeoPixel - Control of the status LED
+DW1000 - Control of the DW1000 UWB transceiver chip
 ```